ultravioletrs/cocos-docs/docs/getting-started.md

 sudo find / -name OVMF_VARS.fd
 ```

-the output will be simillar to this
+the output will be similar to this

 ```bash
 /usr/share/edk2/ia32/OVMF_VARS.fd